tallen-hashicorp/vault-pr-ad-testing/README.md

 Before using Vault, we need to configure and set it up properly.

 ### Copy License File
+This example uses Vault Enterprice, you will need to copy over your licence file to the server in order to activate vault-ent.
 Change the license file to point to your `vault.hclic` file.

 ```bash
 scp vault.hclic ubuntu@[VAULT_SERVER]: